Montana State Bobcats football: Bobcat Stadium

 Prior to the 2011 addition, Bobcat Stadium was renovated in 1997 when the west grandstand was removed and replaced with a new grandstand with luxury sky suites, indoor stadium seating, press box, and club room.
 The north bleachers were also removed at this time and replaced with locker rooms for visitors, game officials, and an auxiliary locker room for the Bobcats.
 The name of the stadium was changed from Reno H. Sales Stadium to Bobcat Stadium at this time.
 The stadium capacity dropped from 15,000 to 12,500 due to the reconfiguration.

 Reno H. Sales Stadium was erected in 1973 and replaced Gatton Field.
 Through the 1971 football season, the Bobcats played home games for four decades at Gatton Field.
 It was located directly south of the Romney Gym, across Grant Street and northeast of the Brick Breeden Fieldhouse, which opened in 1957.
 The playing field ran east–west and had lighting as far back as the 1940s.
 It was razed in early 1972 and is the site of the Marga Hosaeus Fitness Center, opened in 1973.
 Bobcat Stadium is approximately a half mile (0.8 km) due south.

-The field was named for Cyrus J. Gatton (1894–1918), a former Montana State football player from 1913–16.
+The field was named for Cyrus J. Gatton (1894–1918), a former Montana State football player from 1913 to 1916.
 A native of Iowa who was raised in Bozeman, Gatton enlisted in the U.S. Army Air Service during World War I and was killed while flying for the French on November 4, 1918, just a week before the Armistice.
 The class of 1917 voted in 1920 that when the school built a new football field it should be named for Cyrus Gatton, and the request was honored ten years later.